linkspreed/ShareNode/README.md

 With Storj DCS (Decentralized Cloud Storage) files aren’t stored in centralized data centers — instead, they’re encrypted, split into pieces, and distributed on a global cloud network.

 ## Full-Fledged API
-You can integrate IceCloud into your app seamlessly.
+You can integrate ShareNode into your app seamlessly.
 You can generate authentication tokens in your profile settings.
 Documentation for API will come soon.

 ## 2-Factor Verification
 Another layer of security to make sure your files are secured.
 Users can set up 2 factor verification with their favourite authenticator app.